 Once on top, there is a lot to stare at, including unusual views of the Rincon and Catalina Mountains, as well as a look east across the San Pedro Valley to the Galiuro Mountains and distant Mount Graham.
 However, many hikers will choose to forego the climb to the summit, and instead enjoy a shorter outing on the very scenic lower stretches of the trail.

-Grasses, oaks and junipers up high
+Grasses, oak and juniper up high

 To reach the trailhead, follow Tanque Verde Road to the Tucson valley’s far east side and turn left (north) onto Soldier Trail, and then about a mile later turn right (east) onto Fort Lowell Road.
 When Fort Lowell crosses Wentworth road, its name changes to Camino Ancho.
 Continue on Camino Ancho, and turn left on Camino Remuda, following it for about 0.3 mi before turning left (north) again.
 Watch for the Forest Service parking lot on the right (east) side of the road about 0.2 mile later.
 The trail leaves the north end of the parking lot and is marked with a sign: “AGUA CALIENTE HILL TR. #46”.